michhar/harris-soh-copeland-puca.github.io/index.md

 Welcome and thank you for reading Microsoft Azure 2nd edition.

 ### About the book
-Microsoft Azure, 2nd edition, is a complete rewrite of the 1st edition with many updated topics, samples, code, and use case scenarios.
+Microsoft Azure, 2nd edition, is a complete rewrite of the 1st edition with many updated topics, code samples, and use case scenarios.
 In addition, to keep things updated and the ability to expand beyond the physical limitations of the book, this site and GitHub repo specially for the book was created.
 You can contact and connect with the authors and technical reviewers here, and provide feedback and build on the material for the book.
-Microsoft Azure and cloud based technologies evolve too quickly and changes rapidly.
-While the book tries to capture the core essence and fundamental knowledge and concepts of Azure, content can become outdated, so we will address those changes here.
 ### Authors:
 * [Micheleen Harris](https://www.linkedin.com/in/micheleenharris/) (A.I. and Machine Learning)
 * [Julian Soh](https://www.linkedin.com/in/juliansoh/) (Data services, application development/DevOps, A.I., Machine Learning)